 The pope has overturned a ban that kept male clergy from washing women's feet during Lent.
 The new regulation has upset conservatives and delighted women's rights activists.

-had formally only allowed male Catholics to take part in the service, in which a priest (or pope) washes and kisses the feet of 12 people.
+New regulations allow Francis to continue his formerly rule-breaking ritual of washing female and non-Christian feet.
+Until Thursday, the scandal-prone church had formally only allowed male Catholics to take part in the service, in which a priest (or pope) washes and kisses the feet of 12 people.
 The gesture commemorates the humility of Jesus Christ, who washed his apostles' feet on Holy Thursday, the night before the Romans crucified him alongside two convicted thieves - one penitent, one reportedly not.

 In a letter to Vatican officials dated December 20 but released Thursday, Francis wrote that he wanted to change the rules "to fully express the significance of Jesus' gesture, his giving of himself to the end for the salvation of the world and his unending charity."

 Some parishes of the 1.2 billion-member church have long allowed the ritual washing of women's feet.
 Most, however, have stuck to the rules as written in Rome.